-The International Crane Foundation in Baraboo, Wisconsin hosts all fifteen species of cranes.
-The story of the Whooping Crane is remarkable.
-From almost completely extinct (twenty cranes left) to now over seven hundred cranes in the wild with the effort of many scientist and individuals this species has come back from the brink of extinction.
+The International Crane Foundation in Baraboo Wisconsin hosts all fifteen species of cranes.
+The story of the Whooping Crane is remarkable: from almost completely extinct—reduced to only twenty cranes left—to now over seven hundred cranes in the wild.
+With the effort of many scientists and individuals, this species has come back from the brink of extinction.

 I tried to show the compelling beauty of this amazing creature by using light.
 There were many shades of purples, blues. and warm glows of yellow within the feathers—which made the Whooping Crane a wonderful subject to paint.